Monday, December 16, 2013

 Title:

-Cool sounding, but not very accurate in my opinion as Detroit city doesn't play significant role.
-Probably "Primeval Justice" would be more appropriate considering American wild west sense of punishment.
+Cool-sounding, but not very accurate, as Detroit City doesn't play a significant role.
+Probably "Primaeval Justice" would be more appropriate, considering the American Wild West sense of punishment.

 Cover:

 Super cool collage of the city, car and Raymond in front.
-Done by Tim Marrs who's also author of other Leonard's book published by Orion.
-Somehow ruined by Ian Rankin's cover blurb but luckily enough, my copy has one from New York Times (An entertainer who can write circles around almost anyone) so it is merely damaged and not entirely ruined.
+Done by Tim Marrs, who's also the author of other Leonard books published by Orion.
+Somehow tarnished by Ian Rankin's cover blurb, but luckily enough, my copy has one from the New York Times (An entertainer who can write circles around almost anyone), so it is merely damaged and not entirely ruined.

 Cool lines